amanvig1/website/content/post/05_bfs_vs_topo.md

 Here is the problem that needed to be solved.
 Given a project or a table (a "node") in the tree, how do I get all the other nodes that *depend* on it (the *dependents*)?
 In other words, if I change the given node/project/table, which other nodes will I need to recompile/recreate?
 The graph is structured specifically to help with this.
 Given a node, we know the *direct* dependents.
 So we just need to follow this trail to get all the dependents.
 The hard part here is getting the nodes in the right order.
-The right order being that all dependencies of a node are "visited" before the node itself.
+The right order is one where all dependencies of a node are "visited" before the node itself.

 At the time, it seemed that a simple breadth-first search will give me all the nodes in order.
 Let's see how.